vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercises-with-history.md

   the way from parallel to fully closed) and how long I was able to hold in that position.

-  As of 2025-10-18, I can go slightly beyond parallel and hold for about 5 to 9 seconds.
+  As of 2025-10-18, I can go from slightly beyond parallel to 1/2 of the way from parallel to fully closed (I usually manage 1/3 of the way from parallel to fully closed) and hold for about 5 to 9 seconds.

 * Both hands together on 200 lb with right hand on the inside: I try to close the 200 lb with both hands together, with the right hand on